-But that wasn’t all.
+But that wasn't all.
 Sometimes the jars would get too hot and just explode.
-According to Healthy Canning, one member of their canning group shared a story about her mother’s experience with oven canning.
+Healthy Canning also noted how one member of their canning group shared a story about her mother's experience with oven canning.
 The jar exploded, sending her mother to the hospital for two months.

 Why You Should Never Cook in a Mason Jar

-So while it’s unsafe to can in the oven, it’s also risky to bake in a canning jar.
+So while it's unsafe to can in the oven, it's also risky to bake in mason jars.
 Unlike glass baking dishes like Pyrex which are produced with tempered glass made to withstand heat, canning jars are made with annealed glass.
 Annealed glass tends to break more easily due to thermal shock.
 Like pouring boiling water over ice.
 The ice immediately shatters and pops.

 The same principal is applied to glass.
 If the oven gets hot too rapidly the jars will shatter and pop.
 And unlike safety glass which breaks into chunks, annealed glass sprays like splinters which can lead to injury.

 Our friends at Ball and Kerr also weigh in on the matter: